 In the last year, over one million UK shoppers bought a fake electrical product online, both inadvertently and intentionally.

 Electrical equipment testing can help identify dangerous products, but what do you do if you’re tempted to snap up a bargain online?
-Read our guide to find out…
+Read our guide to electrical equipment safety to find out…

 Why is counterfeit electrical equipment dangerous?

 You can potentially get a dangerous electric shock from a counterfeit electrical product.
 It can also overheat or cause a fire.